polarbear333/DSA-leetcode/notes/Distributed Systems/Memory Management & Optimization.md

 This problem is termed **Fragmentation**.
 We have memory available in "fragments" but we are unable to utilize that memory space.
 We can reduce the fragmentation by compaction; we shuffle the memory content to place all the memory blocks together to form one large block.
 Now consider the above example, after compaction we have a contiguous block of free memory size 12 units, so we can now allocate memory to an object size of 10 units.

+**Deterministic**: Java's GC implementation, even when using a single-threaded GC does not make it perfectly deterministic in all aspects:
+	1. **Trigging Heuristics**: The fundamental decision of when to trigger a garbage collection cycle still relies on the JVM's internal heuristics, which is influenced by the application's behavior and memory usage patterns.
+Therefore an exact STW pause is not entirely predictable.
+	2. **Heap State**: The duration of a GC cycle will depend on the amount of live and dead objects in the heap at the time of collection.
+This heap state is influenced by the application's allocation and object lifecycle, which can vary.

+\hrulefill
 **Variants of mark-and-sweep**:

 **Serial GC**: A simple, single-threaded mark-and-sweep GC that operates in a stop-the-world manner, which pauses the application's execution during garbage collection, and also does compaction to reduce fragmentation after.
 It uses the same logic with mark-and sweep, with a single thread approach: